 Emily Goble Early is a former Peter Buck Postdoctoral Fellow (2012-2013) in the Smithsonian’s Human Origins Program.
 She has BAs in anthropology and history from the Barrett Honors College at Arizona State University, and a MA and PhD in Anthropology from Yale University.
 Her research focuses on mammalian shifts in taxonomy and abundance that correspond with known global climate change in the Pliocene.
 Although her main interests are in paleoecology and the Pliocene, she has also become extensively involved in largely taxonomic projects and continually expands her newfound interest in the Miocene.
 She has done fieldwork in South Africa but her primary research has been in Kenya, particularly the Tugen Hills.
 She is also involved in a project in Turkana.
 Her research has been supported by the Yale Institute for Biospheric Studies, the Schwartz Foundation, the John F. Enders Fellowship, the MacMillan Center, the Williams Fund, the Brian Patterson Award from the Society for Vertebrate Paleontologists, and the Bill Bishop Award from the Quaternary Research Association.
 Her research and contributions to the Smithsonian were directed by Rick Potts and Matt Tocheri.
-Emily is a long standing supporter of museum outreach, having been involved with the Arizona Museum of Natural History, the Arizona State University Anthropology Department Museum and the Deer Valley Rock Art Center in college and then with the Yale Peabody Museum as a graduate student.
-She is excited to combine her love of research and dedication to the public’s knowledge of science while here at the Smithsonian.
-Emily is currently an Associate Curator at Mesa Grande Cultural Park, Arizona Museum of Natural History.
+Emily is Associate Curator of Anthropology at the Arizona Museum of Natural History in Mesa, Arizona.
+There she is developing an evolution exhibit and runs educational programming at Mesa Grande Cultural Park, a Hohokam tempe mound site.

 Gilbert, C.C., Goble, E.D., Kingston, J.D., Hill, A. 2011.
 2.63 Ma Partial Skeleton of Theropithecus brumpti (Primates, Cercopithecidae) from the Chemeron Formation of the Tugen Hills, Kenya Journal of Human Evolution 61: 347-362.